 Nerve injury can occur if the nerve is damaged during dissection.
 This is more common in those who have undergone prior surgery (usually for an undescended testicle or hernia repair).
 Your child may have decreased sensation in their thigh, scrotum or base of the penis.
 It is often temporary but can take several weeks or months to improve.
 An inguinal hernia can also occur if the incision is not closed properly or if the closure breaks down.

-If after the surgery, you have any questions or concerns, call the ParentSmart Healthline at 1-855-543-4636 (KID-INFO).
-Caring pediatric nurses are available 24/7 to help answer your health questions.
+If you have any questions or concerns after the procedure, call the ParentSmart Healthline at 1-855-KID-INFO (543-4636).
+Caring pediatric nurses are available 24 hours a day, 7 days a week to help answer your questions.

 What to expect after an orchiectomy